The GED certificate is awarded to a student who passes the four subject tests of the GED exam.

 GED testing is for individuals who never completed their regular high school education.
-You cannot be currently learning in another educational program and not already possess a high school diploma.
+You cannot be currently registered for another educational program and not already hold a high school diploma.

 In most states, you must be at least 18 years old but 16 and 17-year olds may in most states qualify as well if they meet strict under-age requirements.
 For the situation in your state, check this article.

-This is not the case.
-Procedures may vary by state but in general, you can only sit for the GED test as an under-age applicant (16 or 127 years of age) if you meet the requirements listed under the following question.
+Procedures may vary by state but in general, you can only sit for the GED test as an under-age applicant (16 or 127 years of age) if you meet the requirements listed under the next question.

 I Am Underage – Can I Test Or Attend A GED Prep Class?

-In most states, the following applies for 16 and 17-year-olds if they want to register for the GED test or for a GED course.
+In most states, the following applies for 16 and 17-year-olds if they want to register for the GED test or a GED course.

 - You must hold an official Withdrawal Letter from your last school or your school district